mlauret/ROS-kinetic-tutorial-tech.IO/markdowns/1-introduction/introduction.md

 # Welcome!

 Welcome to this Robot Operating System tutorial.
-Here you will learn the basic of ROS "Kinetics Kame" version, the latest LTS (Long Term Support) version.
+Here you will learn the basic of ROS "Kinetics Kame" version, the most used ROS distribution as the time of writing.

 ## Will I learn robotics here ?